tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

 - what is your fondest memory of your family?
 - if you had to do it all over again, would you changed the raised your family? how?
 - what did you find most difficult about raising children?
+- what's the biggest differences between raising sons and daughters?
 - what major illnesses or health problems affected your family?
 - who were you especially close to in the family? why?
 - what family traditions were most important to you?